NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Background

 SVD is a well-established technique for approximating high-dimensional matrices with low-rank representations~\cite{demmel1997applied}.
 Given a weight matrix $W$, SVD factorizes it into three matrices: $U$, $\Sigma$, and $V$, such that $W = U \Sigma V^\top$.
 By retaining only the top-$k$ singular values in $\Sigma$ and their corresponding singular vectors in $U$ and $V$, one obtains a low-rank approximation $W \approx U_k \Sigma_k V_k^\top$.
 This approximation preserves the most informative components of $W$ while substantially reducing the number of parameters to represent $W$.
-As a result, SVD is particularly well-suited for compressing the large weight matrices in the linear layers of LLMs, where parameter reduction directly improves efficiency with tolerable accuracy loss.
+As a result, SVD is particularly well-suited for compressing the large and high-dimensional weight matrices in the MLP layers of LLMs, where parameter reduction directly improves efficiency with tolerable accuracy loss.

 Applying SVD involves two steps: matrix factorization and fine-tuning.
 We perform SVD offline on invariant weight matrices, and the resulting low-rank factors are used during inference for efficient matmuls.
 This design specifically targets LLM inference, where weights remain fixed and compression directly improves performance.
-In contrast, LLM training continuously updates weights, making SVD-based factorization impractical.
-Hence, \name is optimized specifically for inference.
+In contrast, LLM training continuously updates weights, making repeated SVD factorization prohibitively expensive and thus impractical.
+As a result, \name is specifically optimized for inference rather than training.